google/h2e_technical_documentation/README.md

 The prototype described here is a purely experimental device.
 While substitutions and modifications are reasonably straightforward, water harvested with this experimental device is not intended to be ingested.
+Among other design choices, adhesives were selected for experimental performance and would need to be substitued with ones meeting food grade standards.

 The views expressed in the paper and co-released documentation are the author’s, and not necessarily the views of authors’ employers.